Teradata/stacki-wiki/wiki/Configuration/UEFI.md

 Really the issue is UEFI and Redhat.
 They shipped a bad grub2-efi rpm with the original 7.4 release.
 Which means you need an updates pallet.
 You can go to [Creating-Simple-Pallets](Creating-Simple-Pallets) to learn how to create your own updates ISO, or download the one we are distributing that has that fix in it.

 The stackios ISO already has the grub2-efi fix in it.

+***Caveat 2:*** UEFI and custom partitioning

+When a node boots in UEFI mode, it requires an MSDOS FAT32 partition mounted on /boot/efi to be present.
+The default partitioning scheme checks for UEFI mode, and includes the /boot/efi partition.
+However, when custom partitioning is used, it's the responsibility of the system administrator to include the /boot/efi partition.
+The minimum/recommended size requirement of this partition is 256M/512M.